masteroga101/Beat-Banger-Vita-mod-converter/README.md

 5. Wait until the all the mods are sorted through and command prompt has vanished, then go back to where you stored your mods and they should all be set for moving onto the vita

-Alternatively watch these videos showing where you copy the file location from:
+You can also watch these videos if you want to see visually what file layer to use the converter on:

 [Single mods](https://youtu.be/5_ihdTH654M)